Kevin Quinn (Jesuit)

-Kevin P. Quinn, S.J., (born on 23 December 1955) is an American Jesuit, lawyer and law professor.
-On July 1, 2011, Quinn became President of the University of Scranton, Scranton, Pennsylvania.
-The announcement was made in the university's Brennan Hall on December 15, 2010, that he was to be the 25th President of the University.
-He succeeded Rev. Scott Pilarz, S.J., who left Scranton to become the President of Marquette University.
-Father Quinn's official inauguration took place on September 16, 2011, at the University of Scranton's William J. Byron, S.J., Recreation Complex.
+Kevin Patrick Quinn, S.J., (born on 23 December 1955) is an American Jesuit lawyer and professor who served as president of the University of Scranton from 2011 to 2017.

 Biography

 Early life and education

 Kevin Quinn was born in Queens, New York, and raised on Long Island.
 His father was a New York City Fire Department firefighter and gardener; his mother's name was Patricia.
 Quinn joined the Society of Jesus after high school in 1973.

 He received a bachelor's degree from Fordham University in 1979.
 Quinn worked as a community organizer in the South Bronx while studying at Fordham University.
 He focused on disputes between tenants and their landlords, which began Quinn's interest in the law.
 In a December 2010 interview with the Scranton Times, Quinn noted, "I thought I could do a better job," after encountering lawyers who did a substandard job representing the interests of their clients and the larger community.

 Quinn was ordained a Catholic priest of the Society of Jesus in 1985.
 He also earned a Master of Divinity from the Jesuit School of Theology at Berkeley, which is now known as the Jesuit School of Theology of Santa Clara University, in 1985.
 Quinn enrolled at the nearby UC Berkeley School of Law soon after the completion of his Master of Divinity.
 He received a Juris Doctor from UC Berkeley in 1988.
 He received an S.T.L. from the Jesuit School of Theology at Berkeley, in 1990, and a Ph.D. in Jurisprudence and Social Policy from the University of California at Berkeley in 1993.